DimZarifopoulos/Firenze/README.md

 * **Code Organization:** Built with a focus on reusable procedures and clean code practices to minimize repetition.

 ---
-*Developed for the "Software Development for Mobile Devices" course (2025-2026) for the MSc in Informatics.*
+*Developed as a team project for the "Software Development for Mobile Devices" course (2025-2026) for the MSc in Informatics.*